Myum/woocommerce-admin-email-processing-products/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Sends an email summarizing the commands that are on_hold and the quantity of each item
+Sends an email summarizing the orders that are on_hold and the quantity of each item

 == Description ==

-This plugin is a tool for WooCommerce ecommerce.
+This plugin is a tool for WooCommerce eCommerce.

-The plugin generates an email with all the commands that must be processed in a way.
-They're shown in the main email inbox and they're grouped so that admin can see the amount of units of each product that needs to bring physicaly to the store to be delivered.
+The plugin generates an email with all the orders that must be processed.
+They will be shown in the main email inbox and they're grouped in a way that you would be able to see the amount of units of each product that needs to bring physicaly to the store to be delivered.

-It provides a new way to check the on_holds commands in an easy and simple way, specially designed for those ecommerce that brings the stock depending on the demand.
+It provides a new way to check the on_holds orders in an easy and simple way, specially designed for those eCommerce that brings the stock to the shop depending on the demand.

+To use it just write the mail direction you want to deliver the mail and push the send button.

 == Installation ==